shlomed/minimax-tic-tac-toe/README.md

 # minimax-tic-tac-toe
-implementation of the minimax algorithm for the tic-tac-toe game
+implementation of the minimax algorithm for the tic-tac-toe game. based on the implementation of: https://github.com/Cledersonbc/tic-tac-toe-minimax

 run: